Updated: 10/8/2018 | October 8th, 2018

 The capital of the United States is a vibrant, international city, and that’s what I love about it.
 It’s second only to NYC in diversity of people and food (which is to be expected with so many people from international aid organizations and embassies).
 You hear a million accents in this town!
 Throw in the free Smithsonian museums, lots of parks, a riverfront for strolling or running, and some historic government buildings and monuments, and D.C. becomes one phenomenal place to visit, relax, eat, and drink!

-For more travel tips on Washington D.C., check out this detailed planning guide.
+For more travel tips on Washington D.C., check out these posts:

 I may be biased because I grew up here, but I love Boston and cherish my visits home.
 Boston rocks (Go Red Sox!).
 It’s historic (founded in 1630), smallish, easy to get around, and filled with awesome and loyal people.
 It’s home to a ton of activities, like the Freedom Trail and Faneuil Hall, the JFK Museum, and the Boston Commons and Public Garden, as well as some of the best Italian and seafood restaurants in the country.
 Be sure to eat at Zaftigs for the best brunch in the city!
 It’s wicked!

-For more travel tips on Boston, check out this detailed planning guide.
+For more travel tips on Boston, check out these posts:

 Vegas, baby, Vegas!
 A lot of people are turned off by the bright lights and gambling, but Vegas is much more than the casinos, expensive clubs, and hotels on the famous Strip.
 There’s incredible hiking nearby at Red Rocks National Park, a growing art scene, a booming tech scene thanks to Tony Hsieh’s Downtown Project, and lots of concerts and shows.
 Get off the Strip, explore the real Vegas (because technically the Strip is located in Paradise, NV, not Las Vegas), and see why people decide to live here.

-For more travel tips on Las Vegas, check out this detailed planning guide.
+For more travel tips on Las Vegas, check out these posts: